karmaniverous/rrstack/.stan/system/stan.todo.md

 9) Next steps (implementation plan)

-- Re-run tests: ensure Chicago scenarios pass in this environment.
-- If any environment still disagrees (ICU/Node differences), consider a minimal guard (skip or widen day window) with rationale.
-- No CLI required per decision; focus remains on library correctness and coverage.
+- Validate across local and CI environments; if any residual drift appears, consider a narrow normalization (e.g., widen same-day window by a minute in wall time) with rationale rather than introducing heavy deps.